 If I have a question about where to go, I can visit the front desk.

-The museum staff wears red sweaters.
+The museum staff wear red sweaters.
 Museum staff are adults who can teach me new things.
 They can also help me if I get lost.
-My group and I will have our mobile or printed tickets ready to be scanned at the gallery entrance.
+My group and I will have our tickets ready to be scanned at the gallery entrance.

 When we are in the museum, I will keep my hands to myself.
-I will look, but not touch with my hands.
-I may listen to the museum’s audio guide on my phone with headphones to hear additional interactive content.
+I will look and not touch with my hands.
+I can listen to the museum’s audio guide on my phone with headphones or ear buds if I would like.

-In the galleries, I can look at art and videos from Disney movies and his home life.
+In the galleries, I can look at artwork and videos from Walt Disney movies and his home life.
 Sometimes there are loud sounds or flashing lights.
 I will try to stay calm.
-If I need noise-canceling headphones, I can ask museum staff for a pair at the front desk.
+If I need noise-canceling headphones, I can ask museum staff at the front desk for a pair.

 If the museum is too loud and exciting, we can go to the porch to sit and take a break.
 On the porch, I can look at the water, the plants, and the birds.
 I will take deep breaths until I am ready to explore more.

 My group and I may visit the Museum Store.
-There are lots of toys and gifts in the store, and I will look at them but not touch.
+There are lots of toys and gifts in the store, and I will look at them and be careful when touching them.